 Stay tuned.
 There will be many more developments on this in the coming months.

-In the meantime, if you or a loved one are accused of a crime and need assistance with a bail hearing from a qualified bail lawyer, please do not hesitate to contact my office for a free and confidential consultation.
+In the meantime, if you or a loved one are accused of a crime and need assistance with a bail hearing from a qualified bail lawyer, please do not hesitate to contact my office for a confidential consultation.
 Call us at (323) 633-3423 or via this secure contact form.